sleclercq/mtgox-java/README.md

 You can support this work via bitcoin donation to my tip jar.
 1DdDs3rPR9W37cbF5zQbUB8D9frcbAAoYu
 ![Bitcoin tipjar QR code](https://raw.github.com/GrantSparks/mtgox-java/master/tipjar.png "bitcoin tipjar address")

+Custom software development, technical support or other services are available for this product on a time & materials basis.
+Work can be contracted through the oDesk system from [Grant Sparks profile page on oDesk](https://www.odesk.com/users/~01eac85719bc3574c7 "Grant Sparks profile page on oDesk")

 Current status
 --------------